 An IPv6 address consists of a network prefix (8 x 8 bytes) and an interface identifier (8 x 8 bytes).
-For a more details about how to properly write or represent an IPv6 address, please see this Wikipedia article.
+If you're unsure how to properly write or represent an IPv6 address, you can check Wikipedia which has a nice guide.

-First make sure which IPv6 is assigned to your NIC (network interface card, also sometimes called a network interface controller).
+First make sure you know which IPv6 is assigned to your NIC (network interface card, also called a network interface controller).

-Important warning: Make sure to use two colons where needed (::) so that you enter a valid IPv6 address.
+Important warning: Pay special attention to the two colons (::) to make it a valid IPv6 address.